Last Updated on

-I personally love this site because it still feels pretty undiscovered.
+I personally love this site because it still feels pretty undiscovered and secluded.
 Much of the ruins are still shrouded in jungle, in fact they have only uncovered 20% of the city.

 To access the site we took a narrow lancha (boat) from our camping spot in Frontera Corozal.
 We travelled 40 minutes up the Usumacinta River, which forms the natural border with Guatemala.

 You could combine a visit to Yaxchilan with a visit to nearby Bonampak, famous for its brightly coloured murals.
 However, for that visit you will need a local escort/guide to accompany you.

 Iran is a fabulous country to get off the beaten track and it’s even less touristy the further east you travel.

 The desert in central Iran is a very hot and harsh environment, so the ability to dip your feet (and head) under some cold water is a welcome activity.

 What makes this spring unique is that there is hot and cold water running parallel to each other.
 You can have one foot in hot water and the other foot in cold water!

 As you wander up the canyon there are old Zoroastrian graves high up in the walls and at the end is the Shah Abbasi Dam.
 This is apparently the thinnest and tallest arcade dam in the world. (unconfirmed!)